 Past the bridge, the trail began a long upwards climb with switchbacks and a long walk along the side of the mountain, gradually gaining in elevation.
 The trail followed every nook and cranny of the mountain, and since it was following the mountain’s south face, there was precious little protection from the sun.
 Not surprisingly, there were also pretty great views of the landscape for essentially the entire day, and the trail could be seen in both directions for long stretches.
-I also saw my first barrel cactus of the hike.
+I also saw my first barrel cactus on the PCT.

-My first real break was somewhere around 7 miles into the day, crammed under a Juniper tree with German hikers Anna an Martin, who had passed me earlier; and Shenanigans, who was following behind me.
+My first real break was somewhere around 7 miles into the day, crammed under a Juniper tree with German hikers Anna and Martin, who had passed me earlier; and Shenanigans, who was following behind me.
 Shenanigans gave me some coconut oil to help with the sunburn on my arms, which was slowly getting worse despite the sunscreen I was using.
 (I probably need to get more than SPF 50, and probably need to apply it more often, but the two tubes I got at Lake Morena are nearly out; hopefully there will be more in Warner Springs in a couple of days.)

 For the rest of the day, I generally hiked with them, though somewhat behind to varying degrees since the sun was sapping my energy.
-Out second break, about four and a half miles later, was under a larger juniper tree in a somewhat open area, large enough for a few tent sites.
-Also there were Lee an Full Sail (who got her name a few days ago when she discovered the wind invigorated her and made her move faster — “faster to get out of the wind”, I quipped).
+Our second break, about four and a half miles later, was under a larger juniper tree in a somewhat open area, large enough for a few tent sites.
+Also there were Lee and Full Sail (who got her name a few days ago when she discovered the wind invigorated her and made her move faster — “faster to get out of the wind”, I quipped).
 While we were there we heard a loud roar, and then an Air Force fighter jet flew directly overhead. (“Who ordered the Air Force flyover”, I wondered aloud.
-“That, or the border patrol is upping their game.” — there is a large border patrol station in Campo, near the southern terminus.)
+“That, or the border patrol is upping their game.” — There is a large border patrol station in Campo, near the southern terminus.)

 Eventually, I reached the Third Gate campsites and water cache.
 (Third Gate is so named because it is the third pipe gate past Julian.)
 Finding the campsite empty, I assumed Anna, Martin, and Shenanigans (who were pretty far ahead of me by that point) were down at the water cache.
 So, I dropped my pack at a campsite, grabbed two water bottles (and my filter, just in case), and headed there.

-At the cache, there were three large pallets of gallon water bottles (well, two large pallets, and one mostly empty pallet).
+At the cache, there were three large pallets of five gallon water bottles (well, two large pallets, and one mostly empty pallet).
 I got enough water for dinner and to ensure I’ll make it to the next water source (in about ten miles), and chatted with them for awhile as they started cooking their dinner.
 Before I went back to my campsite to set up my tent and eat dinner, Anna gave me some sort of gel that is also supposed to help with sunburn.